Bin collection days and how to put your bins out

 - Your general rubbish and recycling bins are collected from your property on scheduled days.
 An optional food and green waste bin service, collected once every 2 weeks, is also available for an annual fee.

-- Please follow these bin rules to make sure your bin gets collected.
+- Please follow the rules on this page to make sure your bin gets collected.

 - Public holidays: Bins are collected as normal.

-- Code Red Fire Danger days: Bins won't be collected from bushfire-prone areas such as the Hills, but they'll be collected in the following days (sometimes even weekends) so just put them out as normal.
+- 'Catastrophic' Fire Danger days: Bins won't be collected from bushfire-prone areas such as the Hills, but they'll be collected in the following days (sometimes even weekends) so just put them out as normal.

 - Extreme Fire Danger Days: Bins may be collected earlier than usual so make sure they're out the night before.